XML-Travelgate/xtg-content-articles-pub/docs/hotel-push/messages-files/notify-messages.md

 We load the price per room but also the price for 1 additional adult and the price for 1 additional child.

-NOTE: the AdditionalGuestAmount Type in price per room has to be default.
-Exclusive type not allowed.

 ~~~xml
     <BaseByGuestAmts>
         <BaseByGuestAmt Type = "25" AmountAfterTax="100.00"/>